perevalovds/ofxUniversalMedia/README.md

 # ofxUniversalMedia

-Addon for playing video and images using WMF (Windows), HAP and TurboJPEG.
+Addon for playing video, images and sounds using WMF (Windows), HAP and TurboJPEG.
 Also it supports DShow playing (in Windows using class ofPlayer).

 Author: Denis Perevalov